joncampbell123/dosbox-x/CONTRIBUTING.md

 > If you mean to contribute to the wiki, I'll direct you to [rderooy/dosbox-x-wiki](https://github.com/rderooy/dosbox-x-wiki) as that's where wiki updates are pulled from right now

-First if you haven't yet, clone https://github.com/joncampbell123/dosbox-x.wiki.git outside this repo first
+First if you haven't yet, make a clone of https://github.com/joncampbell123/dosbox-x.wiki.git outside this repo first

-After you have those stuff ready, you can then do something like this in Bash to update the wiki:
+After you have that ready, you can then do something like this in Bash to update the wiki:
 ```bash
 $ cd path/to/dosbox-x.wiki.git
 $ git pull